RobertWRadford/RYS3_Tek/README.md

 Create a repo with a main, staging branch, and then each of our own working branches.
 Whenever a task is completed and code is functional push it into staging and each morning at the end of the meeting we can push staging to main.

 ## Any thing else you feel is important:
-Outside work is fine but expectations are only Monday-Friday, and approximately 8 hours a day.
+Outside work is fine but expectations are only Monday-Thursday, and approximately 8 hours a day.

 ## MVP blueprint